jgoizueta/flt/README.txt

   puts DecNum(0.1)                                # -> 0.1
   puts DecNum(1.0/3)                              # -> 0.3333333333333333

-This conversion gives the results expected most of the time when the Float value is define by a decimal literal, care must be taken:
+This conversion gives the results expected most of the time, but it must be noticed that there must be some compromise, because different decimal literals convert to the same Float value:

   puts DecNum(0.10000000000000001)                 # -> 0.1

+There's also some uncertainty because the way the Ruby interpreter parses Float literals may not be well specified; in the usual case (IEEE Double Floats and round-to-even) the results will be as expected (correctly rounded Floats), but some platforms may behave differently.

 The BinNum also a instance method +to_decimal_exact+ to perform the previous 'exact' conversion, that could have be written: